cosmicjs/appointment-scheduler/AppointmentSchedulerBlog.md

 ### 3. Handle Post Requests

 Two things need to happen here.
-We'll use the official Twilio client to send a text to the user, and we'll use ```axios``` to make a POST request to the CosmicJS API.
+We'll use the official Twilio client to send a text to the user, and we'll use ```axios``` to make a POST request to the Cosmic JS API.
 Before doing both, we'll strip the user-inputted phone number of any non-digits and compute the time from the selected slot.
 We have:

 ```js
 app.post('/api/appointments', (req, res) => {